owenxyz/configfilesforarch/README.md

  - oh-my-zsh (https://ohmyz.sh)
  - and of course the zsh shell (sudo pacman -S zsh and then chsh /bin/zsh)

-please read through my .zshrc file if your planning on using it, as it has some nice aliases that you can use.
+please read through my .zshrc file if your planning on using it, as it has some nice aliases that you can use. (the current theme is 'steeef'

-also, i will sometimes forget to update my configs so please be patient with me!
+also, i will sometimes forget to update my configs so please be patient with me !